Offered as: Bachelor

 This hands-on minor requires the student to understand and apply the A.R.T.
 (Access-Release-Transform) process for themselves and guide others in using the process for healing; students must work in various modalities (drawing, movement, sound, play/drama, storytelling, poetry, masking, and journaling).
 Students will study methodology of this therapeutic technique, as well as direct others, create lesson plans, and evaluate the process (for both client and agency).
 The counseling component of this minor requires the student to study the history of counseling, the need for advocacy, the legal and ethical issues in counseling (American Psychological Association’s Ethics Code), the various theories of human development, the various theories of counseling, and the diversity of client populations and treatment settings.

-The Theatre Department produces three major plays during the course of each academic year.
+The Mount Aloysius Theatre produces three major plays during the course of each academic year.
 Through participation in the production process, as well as enrollment in theatre classes, students in this minor experience theater on the stage and the page.
 Theatre students develop a thorough understanding of theater history and tradition, as well as practice, method, and theory associated with acting, directing, and technical aspects of performance and production.
 The demands of each production foster time management, organizational, problem-solving, and interpersonal skills that are invaluable for undergraduate students.

 Visit the Theatre page for more information.